We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some supplements also contain additional vitamins and nutrients.

-It is important to note that supplements should not replace food, and experts typically recommended them alongside a healthy diet.
-If a person is unsure whether they should take fish oil, or any other supplement, they should contact their doctor or qualified healthcare professional.
+It is important to note that supplements should not replace food, and experts typically recommend them alongside a healthy diet.
+If a person is unsure whether to take fish oil or any other supplement, they should contact a doctor or another qualified healthcare professional.